jrp244/byu-cs324/hw-sockets/README.md

  - all three verses to a hymn.

- 21. *Show the command pipeline that you used to run your client program and issue the request.*
+ 22. *Show the command pipeline that you used to run your client program and issue the request.*

- 22. *Show the output to the following:*
+ 23. *Show the output to the following:*
      ```bash
-     $ sha1sum bestill.txt
+     $ cat bestill.txt
      ```

-The last command execution involved an HTTP request for a file of type "text/plain", which, of course, is a plaintext file.
+The previous command execution involved an HTTP request for a file of type "text/plain", which, of course, is a plaintext file.
 Now we will try to retrieve an image file, with arbitrary byte values.
 Execute your client program such that: